artelydev/vue-cli-plugin-coffee/README.md

 ## Troubleshooting

-Note that vue-loader uses `lang="coffee"` to identify components which are using Coffeescript, but `lang="coffee"` is not recognizable for ESLint.
+If you're using ESLint, note that vue-loader uses `lang="coffee"` to identify components which are using Coffeescript, but `lang="coffee"` is not recognizable for ESLint.
 Fortunately, ESLint (following traditional HTML) uses `type="xxx"` to identify the type of scripts.
 As long as a `<script>` tag has any type other than javascript, ESLint would mark the script as non-javascript, and skips linting it.
 Coffeescript’s convention is to use `type="text/coffeescript"` to identify itself.
 Therefore, in your Vue components which are using Coffeescript, using both `lang` and `type` to avoid ESLint warnings.